Module 01: Tensors

 print(f"dy/dx (computed automatically) = {x_pt.grad.item()}")

 This automatic differentiation scales to millions of parameters.
-We'll explore this deeply in [Module 02: Autograd](../m02_autograd/lesson.qmd).
+Module 02: Autograd explores this deeply.

-PyTorch uses highly optimized backends (cuBLAS, cuDNN, MPS) that are faster than naive implementations, even on CPU.
+PyTorch uses optimized backends (cuBLAS, cuDNN, MPS) that outperform naive implementations, even on CPU.
 Operations like convolutions, attention, and batch normalization have specialized implementations.

 # PyTorch's optimized softmax vs manual